jfinkhaeuser/synology-transcode/README.md

 what this script uses under the hood.

 So if you have legal claim to either, drop me a line.
-I've no interest in infringing, this is just a lazy side project for me.
+I've no interest in infringing, this is just a side project for me.
+Did I mention I'm lazy?

 Build